timvink/mkdocs-table-reader-plugin/docs/howto/project_structure.md

 ## A central table directory combined with same-directory tables

-If you have some central tables that you want to re-use, and some tables that are specific to a page, you could use the following project structure:
+If you have some central tables that you want to reuse, and some tables that are specific to a page, you could use the following project structure:

 ```nohighlight
 .